 The Registrar's Office is responsible for creating and maintaining a DAS or DRS for each student.
 The DAS or DRS is created and sent to a student in their first semester.
-The DAS/DRS is a tool meant to assist students in tracking progress toward their degree and should be used in conjunction with their program guide, the MBA concentration worksheet, academic adviser and/or program director.
-DAS's are updated twice per semester and are available for viewing via MyBentley.
-Simply log on, click on "Student Self-Service," then "Main Menu," then "Graduate Student Main Menu," then "Academic Records Menu" and then "Degree Audit Summary."
-Students should check their DAS on a regular basis.
+The DAS/DRS is a tool meant to assist students in tracking progress toward their degree.
+It is not an official document.
+The DAS/DRS should be used in conjunction with the program guide, the MBA concentration worksheet, academic adviser and/or program director.
+DAS's are available for viewing via MyBentley.
+Students are expected to check their Degree Audit on a regular basis and report any discrepancies to the Registrar's Office.

-Students who do not have a DAS (those pursuing a dual degree or graduate certificate or students who have completed a prior graduate degree at Bentley) will have a paper DRS on file at the Registrar's Office.
+Students who do not have an online DAS (those pursuing a dual degree and some students who have completed a prior graduate degree at Bentley) will have a paper DRS on file at the Registrar's Office.
 The DRS is updated and mailed out once a year and upon request.

-Students who wish to request a copy of their DRS or who have questions about their DAS should contact the Registrar's Office at ga_grad_registrars_office@bentley.edu.
+Students who wish to request a copy of their paper DRS or who have questions about their DAS should contact the Registrar's Office at ga_grad_registrars_office@bentley.edu.

-Degree Requirements/Course Selection/Academic Advising
+Degree Requirements/Course Selection/ Academic Advising

 Students are responsible to register for courses which are appropriate for their program and for which they have satisfied the required prerequisites.
-For assistance with course selection or to determine if a particular class or section is what is wanted/needed, students should consult the appropriate program guide, program director, academic adviser, and/or available on the Registrar's website) or syllabi.
+For assistance with course selection or to determine if a particular class or section is what is wanted/needed, students should consult the appropriate program guide, program director and/or academic adviser.
 Research should be done BEFORE the class starts.
 MyBentley will allow all course registrations, even if the prerequisite is not satisfied, if the course will not count in a student's degree program or if the course was taken previously.
 Course selections are not monitored for program fit before, during or after registration.
-Therefore, it is a student's responsibility to choose appropriate courses.
+Therefore, it is a student's responsibility to choose appropriate courses and consult documentation and/or advisors as needed.
 Errors in selecting courses could result in having to take extra courses at the student's own expense.